MoseleyBioinformaticsLab/MESSES/_sources/tutorial.rst.txt

 tags the file name/path and sheet name need to be separated by a semicolon.
 Ex.
 Modification_tags.xlsx:sheet1.
 The sheet name can also be a regular expression.
 Ex.
 Modification_tags.xlsx:r'.*dify'  or just  r'.*dify'  to specify a regex for a sheetname in the input data file.
 File types other than Excel are specified as normal.
 If multiple input data files are given the specified file or sheet name given to --modify is used for all of them.
-Details about modification tags are in the doc`tagging` section.
+Details about modification tags are in the :doc:`tagging` section.

 **--end-modify** - The same as --modify, but modifications are done at the end after all input data files have been parsed and merged into one JSON file.
 There is no default value.

 **--automate** - The same as --modify, but for automation tags.
 The default sheet name is '#automate'.
-Details about automation tags are in the doc`tagging` section.
+Details about automation tags are in the :doc:`tagging` section.

 **--save-directives** - This option allows you to save any modification or automation directives as JSON to the specified file path.
 Note that --end-modify directives will overwrite --modify directives so only --end-modify directives will be in the output if specified.